The Tulse Luper Suitcases: The world according to Tulse Luper

 Tulse Luper, a fictional character, is said to have been born in 1911 in Newport, South Wales and disappeared into ever more obscure prisons and jails in Russia and the Far East in the 1970s.
 He would have been 100 in 2011.
 The project alleges that this extraordinary man archived his entire life in 92 suitcases.
 His imagined life is shrouded in mystery, but it seems that Luper has been present at some of the key historical events of the 20th century, including the first nuclear tests in New Mexico, the 1968 Paris student protests and the fall of the Berlin Wall in 1989.
-Although Luper is said to have spent much of his life as a 'professional prisoner', he has collect a large number of objects and stored them in suitcases.
+Although Luper is said to have spent much of his life as a 'professional prisoner', he has collected a large number of objects and stored them in suitcases.
 In a way, these suitcases represent the world according to Tulse Luper.
 Luper is still presumed to be alive somewhere in the world – probably in a prison somewhere.